openenergymonitor/guide/source/technical/index.markdown

 ### {% linkable_title Energy Monitoring %}

 Energy monitoring on the emonPi and emonTx is acheved using [emonLib](https://github.com/openenergymonitor/emonlib) discrete sampling and the ATmega328's 10-bit ADC.
-By default samples are taken once every 5s.
+By default samples are taken once every 5 seconds.

 **See [Fundamental Building block Resources](/technical/resources#fundamentals)**

 ### {% linkable_title Pulse Counting %}

-Pulse couting on the emonPi and emonTx uses ATmega328's 2nd hardware interrupt IRQ1.
+Pulse couting on the emonPi and emonTx uses ATmega328's second hardware interrupt IRQ1.
 The first hardware interrupt IRQ0 is used by the RFM69CW.
 Only one pulse couter input is possible per emonTx/emonPi.

 **See [Optical Pulse Sensor Resources](/technical/resources#optical-pulse-counter)**

 ## {% linkable_title Software Overview %}

-By default the Raspberry Pi runs a modifed version of Debain [Raspbian Jessie Lite](https://www.raspberrypi.org/downloads/raspbian/).
-A pre-build SD card image (**emonSD**) is available to [purchase or download](https://github.com/openenergymonitor/emonpi/Docs/emonSD-pre-built-SD-card-Download-&-Change-Log)) which includes everything setup.
+By default the Raspberry Pi runs a modifed version of Debian [Raspbian Jessie Lite](https://www.raspberrypi.org/downloads/raspbian/).
+A pre-build SD card image (**emonSD**) is available to [purchase or download](https://github.com/openenergymonitor/emonpi/Docs/emonSD-pre-built-SD-card-Download-&-Change-Log)) which has everything already set up.

 ### {% linkable_title emonSD features %}